forem/forem/docs/getting-started/pull-request.md

 - All commits in a pull request will be squashed when merged, but when your PR is approved and passes our CI, it will eventually be live on production!

-If the pull request affects the public API in any way, a post on DEV from the DEV Team account should accompany it.
+If the pull request affects the public API in any way, a post on Forem from the Forem Team account should accompany it.
 This is the duty of the core team to carry out.